2023 Eligibility Increases for Medicaid and Medicare Savings Program for Disabled/Age 65+/ Blind - Webinar materials from Jan. 18, 202327 Jan, 2023

 III.
 Background on Campaign to Expand Medicaid & MSP for Older New York & Those with Disabilities - and What's Next I. FIVE Key Changes Coming in 2023

 A. Increased Medicaid Income Limit for 65+, Blind, or Disabled INCOME LIMIT will increase to the same limit used for MAGI for people under 65 who do not have Medicare -- 138% of the Federal Poverty Line (FPL).
-DOH GIS 22 MA/11 announces the new income limits in 2023.
-See also GIS 22 MA/14 - 2023 Medicaid Levels and Other Updates and Attachment 1 (Chart of Eligibility Levels)
+Feb.
+10, 2023 - DOH updated the new 2023 income and resource limits in NYS DOH GIS 23 MA/02 - 2023 Federal Poverty Levels and ATTACHMENT - New York State Income and Resource Standards for Non-magi Population.
+These update the earlier GIS 22 MA/11 also GIS 22 MA/14 - 2023 Medicaid Levels and Other Updates and Attachment 1 (Chart of Eligibility Levels)

-*The limits in Column B above are based on 2022 Federal Poverty Levels.
-They will be increased to the amounts in Column C when NYS implements the 2023 FPL's which were announced on 1/12/23.
+* Initially, in Dec.
+2022, DOH announced lower limits than the ones above, based on 2022 Federal Poverty Levels - in GIS 22 MA/14.
+They were increased to the amounts above with NYS DOH GIS 23 MA/02 - 2023 Federal Poverty Levels and ATTACHMENT, based on the 2023 FPL's that were announced on 1/12/23.
 Under NY Law, the asset limit equals 1.5 times the annual income limit.
 Medicaid Buy-In for Working People with Disabilities - Asset limits will increase to the same limits from current $20,000 single and $30,000 couple.
 GIS 22 MA/11.
 NYLAG and other consumer advocates had urged total repeal of the asset limits, which are biased against people of color, who are statistically less likely than white people to own a home or have retirement funds.
 Yet homes and retirement funds are largely exempt, while cash assets count dollar for dollar.
 (See more below).
 For the next NYS budget in 2023, NYLAG and other advocates have already asked the Governor to repeal or at least increase the asset limit further.
 See Nov.
 2022 letter to Gov. Hochul.
-C. Medicare Savings Program - Increased Income Limits (see more here)The three Medicare Savings Programs (MSP) are a crucial subsidy for Medicare beneficiaries.
+C. Medicare Savings Program - Increased Income Limits (see more here)The two Medicare Savings Programs (MSP) are a crucial subsidy for Medicare beneficiaries.
+A third MSP program (SLIMB) is eliminated in 2023.
+Both MSP programs - QMB and QI-1:

-D. UNDOCUMENTED OLDER IMMIGRANTS –While Coverage4All did not pass, undocumented immigrants age 65+ will be eligible for Medicaid Jan.
+D. UNDOCUMENTED OLDER IMMIGRANTS –POSTPONED UNTIL 2024While Coverage4All did not pass, the 2022-23 NYS Budget said undocumented immigrants age 65+ woild be eligible for Medicaid Jan.
 1, 2023.
-They will be required to join a “mainstream” Medicaid managed care health plan.
+However, the Governor's NYS Budget proposal for 2023-24 says this will be postponed for a year until Jan.
+1, 2024.
+When implemented, they will be required to join a “mainstream” Medicaid managed care health plan.
 NY SSL Sec.
 366, subd.
 1(g)(4)(a).
-TIMING NOTE: DOH has reportedly stated that this change will NOT be implemented on Jan.
-1, 2023 - there is a delay with exact date unknown.
 E. ESSENTIAL PLAN (People under age 65) --The income limit for the Essential Plan will increase from 200% to 250% FPL.
 This Insurance is for those under age 65 with income above the MAGI level.
 Also, the benefit package will expand to include long term care services not previously covered.
 These are defined as "certain services and supports" for those "who have functional limitations and/or chronic illnesses that have the primary purpose of supporting the ability of the enrollee to live or work in the setting of their choice, which may include the individual's home, a worksite, or a provider-owned or controlled residential setting."
 It is unclear whether these long term care services are the same as those covered by Medicaid.
+Unfortunately, this expansion will not include undocumented immigrants.
 II.
 Timing - When Will This Happen in 2023 - and What Can You Do?
 New applications for Medicaid or MSP filed after Jan.
 1, 2023 should be assessed under the new limits.
 We do not yet know about applications filed in 2022 but approved in 2023, but we believe they should also be assessed under the 2023 limits.
 What about the hundreds of thousands of Medicaid recipients who:

 This is not so simple.
-See materials from NYLAG 1/18/23 webinar, including sample forms, other resources - links at the top of this article.
+See materials from NYLAG 1/18/23 webinar, including sample forms, link to view recording, and other resources - links at the top of this article.
 Unfortunately, the NYS Dept. of Health told advocates that because of the antiquated computer sytem, they cannot automatically recalculate the spend-down for everyone in January 2023 under the new limits.
 Consumers will have two choices:

 However, once the PHE is declared over, which might be in April 2023, renewals will be sent to all Medicaid recipients over the course of a full year, going into 2024.
 When processing these renewals, the Medicaid offices will recalculate eligibility under the new income limits.
 Most people should see their spend-down go down – or be eliminated altogether.
 Many people will newly qualify for a Medicare Savings Program (MSP).
 Until the renewal is processed based on actual current income, the spend-down, if any, will remain the same.
 It cannot be increased by the Medicaid office.